Softliampisan/FetchProject/README.md

 # FetchProject

 ### Summary: Include screen shots or a video of your app highlighting its features
 My app is a SwiftUI-based recipe viewer built using the MVVM architecture.
 It fetches a list of recipes from an API and displays detailed recipe info such as name, cuisine, image, and links to source and YouTube tutorials.
 The UI is responsive and includes pull-to-refresh functionality.
-The separation of concerns provided by MVVM made the codebase easier to manage, test, and scale.
+The separation of logic provided by MVVM makes the codebase easier to manage, test, and scale.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/64bd8545-4c62-46d3-b01a-25d5b74eae4d" alt="Simulator Screenshot - iPhone 15 Pro - 2025-04-14 at 17:10:43" width="300"/>